joantolos/blog/content/blog/kata.md

 # Sandro Mancuso and Codurance

 I first met {{< url-link "Sandro Mancuso" "https://twitter.com/sandromancuso?lang=es" >}} at the {{< url-link "Barcelona Java Conf" "http://www.jbcnconf.com" >}} of 2017.
 He gave the closing keynote and then I attended a TDD workshop that he made.
-The closing keynote was particularly inspiring and made my buy his book {{< url-link "The Software Craftsman: Professionalism, Pragmatism, Pride" "https://www.amazon.com/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501/ref=sr_1_1?ie=UTF8&qid=1512140001&sr=8-1&keywords=sandro+mancuso" >}} (actually it was a present from my wife).
+The closing keynote was particularly inspiring and made me buy his book {{< url-link "The Software Craftsman: Professionalism, Pragmatism, Pride" "https://www.amazon.com/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501/ref=sr_1_1?ie=UTF8&qid=1512140001&sr=8-1&keywords=sandro+mancuso" >}} (actually it was a present from my wife).

 I really enjoyed the book and I can not recommend it enough so if you don't have it, get one copy soon.